-1. TYPEWRITING I. Two hours credit.
+1. TYPEWRITING I. No credit.

 A beginning course in typewriting.
 Emphasis will be given to both personal and vocational use.
-Students with one year of high school typewriting or the equivalent may not take this course for credit.
+(A fee equal to the fee charged for a two hour credit course will be assessed.)

 2. TYPEWRITING II.
 Two hours credit.